ykhwong/dummy-dll-generator/README.md

 ```

 ## Technical details
-dummy-dll-generator identifies the following information after importing the existing DLL file.
+The Dummy DLL Generator identifies the following information after importing a DLL file:
 * Current system bit and the latest version information of MSVC instance
-* Which machine bit is used (e.g, x86 or x64) by taking the file header
+* Machine bit from the file header
-* Both C++ mangled functions and symbols, and C symbols exported in the DLL
+* C/C++ symbols from the file export, including C++ mangled functions

-After analyzing the DLL, the dummy-dll-generator produces the out.dll in the working directory by using the MSBuild.
+After analyzing the DLL file, the Dummy DLL Generator produces out.dll in the working directory, using the MSBuild.
+The output library provides no entry point.
-No entry point is specified for the compilation.

 ![Dummy DLL Generator Screenshot 1](https://raw.githubusercontent.com/ykhwong/dummy-dll-generator/master/resources/dummyDLL_sshot.png)